 SPH Online MPH Tuition & Financial Aid

-*Beginning Spring 2023.
 Students currently enrolled in the Executive MPH or traditional MPH degree programs through the School of Public Health should visit the SPH Applying for Aid page for information regarding financial aid options.
 This page and subsequent content is intended for students in the Online MPH program.

 You’re making a great investment – we’re here to provide all the information you need regarding tuition and financial aid.
 To help you plan for your graduate education, take a look at the information we’ve laid out for you below.